panchomb/ie-exercise-3/modules/dev-test-lab/lab/virtualnetwork/README.md

 | [`subnetOverrides`](#parameter-subnetoverrides) | array | The subnet overrides of the virtual network. |
 | [`tags`](#parameter-tags) | object | Tags of the resource. |

-### Parameter: `externalProviderResourceId`

-The resource ID of the virtual network.

-- Required: Yes
-- Type: string

-### Parameter: `name`

-The name of the virtual network.

-- Required: Yes
-- Type: string

-### Parameter: `labName`

-The name of the parent lab.
-Required if the template is used in a standalone deployment.

-- Required: Yes
-- Type: string

 ### Parameter: `allowedSubnets`

 The allowed subnets of the virtual network.
 - Required: No
 - Type: array
 - Default: `[]`